Hi friends,

 Decide if you would like a vertical or horizontal scene and turn your paper in that direction.

-3. Cut your brown pipe cleaners into varying lengths.
+Cut your brown pipe cleaners into varying lengths.

-4. Add glue to where you’d like the trees and glue down the trunks.
+Add glue to where you’d like the trees and glue down the trunks.

-Let it dry for 5 minutes
+Let it dry for five minutes

-TREES
+TREES 3 types

-A) Straight- Cut 1 small piece for the top and gradually increase the length with each new cut.
+A) Straight- Cut one small piece for the top and gradually increase the length with each new cut.
 Add glue to the trunk and/or above the truck and press each piece down.
 (1/2 -1 pipe cleaner)

 Tip: Holding the scissors or a ruler down on the pieces, will help keep them in place as they dry.

-B) Curled- Cut 2 small identical pieces and gradually increase the length with each new set.
+B) Curled- Cut two small identical pieces and gradually increase the length with each new set.
 Curl or bend the sets into a smile —-> )) <—— then glue each set on the outer edge of the trunk with the branches curling up.
 (1 pipe cleaner)

 C) Random- Cut mostly small and medium sized pieces.
-Glue them a tad away from the trunk and in different directions or all up/down.
+Glue them a tad away from the trunk and in different directions, or all up/down.
 (1/2 - 1 pipe cleaner)

-Let dry 5-10 minutes
+Let the trees dry 5-10 minutes

 That’s it!